Skip to content

 backup_retention_days

-int (Optional, default: 30)
+int (optional, default: 30)

 Controls how many days AniBridge keeps AniList backup snapshots before pruning older files.
 Set to 0 to disable automatic cleanup and retain all backups indefinitely.